syniol/nestjs-oauth2/README.md

 [port:80,443]NGINX Container <-> [port:8080]Node Container <-> Postgres & Redis Containers

 Postgres Container <- Knex Container  (Database Migration and Seeding Data)

+## Software Architecture
+It uses a Modular, Hexagon, Component-based Architecture, and it utilises Rich-Domain Design.
+In cases where bounded context extended to two or more components, component are imported as required.
+One of major component is `infrastructure`, by importing this component, you will import all APIs and connections for __Postgres__ and __Redis__.
+However, you could also just import `CacheModule` or `DatabaseModule` individually.

 ## Production Deployment